 14km

-We'll finish beneath the foothills of Trélod before returning to the small hamlets of the valley.
-We'll pass by the church in Jarsy before returning to the car park at around 4pm and saying our goodbyes...
+The descent passes beneath the foothills of Trélod, then through the peaceful hamlets of the valley.
+We stop off at the pretty church in Jarsy, before returning to the car park at around 4pm.

 The guides who will lead your adventure